What is the main source of law authorising this entity form?

 Is there a requirement to have non-executive directors?
 How are they appointed, dismissed and replaced?
 Do non-executive directors serve on a separate body (two-tier structure) or can a one-tier board (with executive and non-executives) be appointed, or is some alternate structure used?

-A non-listed company may choose to have non-executive directors who supervise the executive directors.
+A non-listed company may choose to (but is not required to) have non-executive directors who supervise the executive directors.

-A listed company must have non-executive directors, whose number depends on the amount of the company’s asset.
+A listed company must have non-executive directors, whose number depends on the amount of the company's assets.

-Regardless, the executive directors and the non-executive directors would jointly form single (unitary or one-tier) board.
+The executive directors and the non-executive directors jointly form single (unitary or one-tier) board.

 The Board of Directors may establish committees within the Board as prescribed by the Articles of Incorporation.
-However, a listed company with total assets exceeding KRW 2 trillion (approximately USD 2 billion) must establish an audit committee, instead of a statutory auditor, and a committee for nomination of non-executive directors, which will be made up with the majority of non-executive directors.
+However, a listed company with total assets exceeding KRW 2 trillion (approximately USD 2 billion) must establish an audit committee, instead of a statutory auditor, and a committee for nomination of non-executive directors, which will have a majority of non-executive directors.

 What is the title of the body of owners / shareholders / members, and what are the main tasks / responsibilities / powers of that body?

-The shareholders’ meeting has the rights provided to them by law and the Articles of Incorporation that are not imposed upon the directors or other bodies within the company.
+The shareholders' meeting has the rights provided to the shareholders by law and the Articles of Incorporation that are not imposed upon the directors or other bodies within the company.
 The main rights include:

-• Approval of the transfer of all or a substantial part of company’s business and purchase of all the business of another company;
+- Approval of the transfer of all or a substantial part of a company's business and purchase of all the business of another company;

 Shareholders are not liable for the obligations of the company.
-The shareholders may be held liable, however, if (a) “piercing the corporate veil” is recognized, or, (b) if the shareholders are recognized as ‘business instructing persons’ (similar to a de facto director or a shadow director).
+The shareholders may be held liable, however, if (a) "piercing the corporate veil" is recognised, or (b) if the shareholders are recognised as "business instructing persons" (similar to a de facto director or a shadow director).

 What are the majority and quorum requirements for decisions by the shareholders?
 Can they be varied or changed?